404Ninjaaa/404ninjaaa.github.io/_tabs/about.md

 - 🧪 **Web & Binary Exploitation**
 - 🧰 **Forensics & Threat Hunting**

-First i will learn cryptanalysis, this is my first priorpty for then sequencially i will others
+I will start by learning cryptanalysis as my first priority, and then I will sequentially learn the others.

 ## 📚 Why This Site?